Check your mortgage options

 You should get a mortgage in principle as early in the house-buying process as possible, ideally before you start house-hunting.
 This is because you can show the mortgage in principle to estate agents to show you’re a serious buyer.

-You should be able to get a mortgage in principle for free.
-With our partners at L&C, you can get a personalised Decision in Principle in just a matter of minutes.
-And unlike some other lenders, getting a Decision in Principle from L&C won’t impact your credit score.
+You can arrange a Mortgage Decision in Principle today with expert advisers at Mortgage Advice Bureau.
 There’s no obligation to proceed with the deal they find you, but it gives you a good indication of how much you can borrow.

 2. Apply for your mortgage